Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 The picture above shows a project which is related to the idea to wash away raindrops.
 The construction is slightly different.
 It uses just one motor that can rotate 360°.
-Similarly to the presented project it is attached to the side of the glasses.
+Similarly to the presented project, it is attached to the side of the glasses.
-For the wipers it uses plastic pieces which are each attached to the top of a spectacle lens.
+For the wipers, it uses plastic pieces which are each attached to the top of a spectacle lens.
 They are connected to the motor via wires.
 [Source](https://youtube.com/shorts/yv6GhCoSSO8?si=K6DPu0hzVph28PmN)

 <figure id="sketch">